Bahnhof

 90574 Roßtal

-Culture meets nature, history walk and wanderlust all in one - that's what this tour through the Rangau, the cultural landscape between the greater Nuremberg-Fürth area and the Frankenhöhe in Middle Franconia, offers.
+Culture meets nature, history walk and wanderlust all in one - that's what this tour through the Rangau, the cultural landscape between the Nuremberg-Fürth metropolitan area and the Frankenhöhe in Middle Franconia, offers.

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

-You leave Roßtal-Wegbrücke station to the north, walk past the local bakery and butcher, and after a short walk land almost directly at the foot of the first historical highlight: the Church of St. Laurentius.
-This is also where the first AR marker of the app ErlebnisRadweg Hohenzollern awaits digital history enthusiasts!
-History becomes an experience via augmented reality.
+You leave the Roßtal-Wegbrücke railway station heading north, pass the local bakery and butcher and after a short walk you arrive almost directly at the foot of the first historical highlight: the church of St Laurentius.
+The first AR marker of the Hohenzollern Adventure Cycle Trail app is also waiting here for digital history enthusiasts!
+This turns history into an experience via augmented reality.
 Information at www.erlebnisradweg-hohenzollern.de.

-If you are looking for more history after visiting the churchyard and church, you will find it in the museum courtyard.
-Consisting of a historical building from the 16th century and a monastery garden, the museum courtyard offers an insight into the collection of archaeological finds and local history exhibits.
+If you are looking for even more history after visiting the churchyard and church, you will find it in the adjoining museum courtyard.
+Consisting of a historic building from the 16th century and a monastery garden, the museum courtyard offers an insight into the collection of archaeological finds and local history exhibits.

 Schulstr.
 13